Date: 7 October 2019. Petroleum Jelly

 admit I've resorted to using Vise grips, a screwdriver and/or a

 hammer.
 I always think "this time it will be different" but it

-isn't.
+seldom is.
 Finally I came up with a $1 solution.
-Here's what I do.
+Here is what I do.

 This Beckson deck plate is in my